ifec97/Woz-u-tests/README.md

 Hi Humans

-IFEC here, I am learning, totally new in to programming earth tacos are the best, no matter what Hubot claims.
+IFEC here, I am learning, totally new in to programming. earth tacos are the best, no matter what Hubot claims.